CPP-EVTOL/Composites-Analysis/README.md

 CylinderStability.m

 This script is used to get the allowables and MS for a composite cylinder under any combination of axial load, bending, and torsion.
 The inputs are axial load in lb, moment in in*lb, and torsion as a shear flow/running load in lb/in.
 The two outputs are max axial running load from compression+moment, allowable compression running load and allowable torsion running load.
 This script will also have you select values from plots.

+BeamBendingStiffness.m

+To find the deflection and slope of beams with different loadings and supports, you usually use the canned equations in appendix D of the various structures textbooks.
+For composites, there is no "E" so an equivelant EI is used (it's called Db).
+This script calculates the equivalent EI for a composite beam.
+It also finds the moment, deflection, and slope for case 1a of Appx.D since it's one of the most common (canteliever beam with a downward point load at one end).